Magnus Stenbock: Danish campaign in Scania and Blekinge

 In November the Danes occupied central Scania and established supply routes from Ängelholm to Ringsjön.
 At the end of November, Malmö was blockaded by a Danish contingent of 2,000 men, while Landskrona was encircled in early December.
 Since the Danes lacked siege artillery, their plan was to starve out the Swedish garrisons.
-Stenbock was ordered by the Defense Commission to leave Malmö on 9 December to take command of a newly organized Swedish field army, which would muster and march south towards the assembly point at Loshult.
+Stenbock was ordered by the Defense Commission to leave Malmö on 9 December to take command of a newly organized Swedish field army, which would march south towards the assembly point at Loshult.
 The defense of Malmö was handed over to major general Carl Gustaf Skytte and Stenbock left the city on 1 December escorted by a small company.
 On 7 December he established his headquarters in Kristianstad.
 Due to problems with supply chains, Stenbock wanted to carry out a rapid campaign to prevent the Danes from establishing a safe base of operations in southern Sweden, but he was ordered by the Defense Commission to hold his positions in northern Scania before the arrival of the Swedish field army.
 On 3 January 1710 Reventlow began his march towards Kristianstad with a contingent of 6,000 men and eight guns, under orders from Frederick IV to capture Karlskrona and burn the Swedish battle fleet.
 On Epiphany, Stenbock was briefed of this and ordered his troops from Kristianstad to transport army supplies to Karlshamn and to various villages in Småland.
 While he organized defenses in Karlshamn with General admiral Hans Wachtmeister and the governors of Blekinge and Kronoberg counties, he handed over the command of the troops to Göran Gyllenstierna, who positioned the troops at fords and strategic points along the Helge River.
 The position at Torsebro was attacked by Danish troops on 13 January.
 Gyllenstierna was forced to retreat, and his rearguard fought against Danish cavalry units at Fjälkinge.
 After the battle, about 60 Swedes were killed and an entire battalion from the Saxon infantry regiment was captured.
 Eastern Scania and several Swedish food stores ended up in Danish hands.